Today, I’ve been working at DTECH-ENGINEERING for 1 year. Since the first time I started work here, my job changed almost every day—in a positive way.

 - Room for mistake: The company let me do mistakes as many as possible–just make sure I’m responsible for it.

-- The salary is notably low in my standard.
+- Difficult to get higher salary without a significant increase in skill.
 Fortunately, money is not a problem for me as I can do some side hustle to earn more money.